5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 ```
 **Explanation**: This will set `STAS` to `One` for macOS.
 This will enable Device RTC, since the conditions are met: if `STAS` is `One` enable RTC (set it to `0x0F`).
 On the other hand, changing `STAS` to `One`, will have the opposite effect on AWAC.
 Since `STAS` is *not* `Zero` the Else condition met: *"if the value in `STAS` is anything but Zero, return `Zero`* – in other words, turn AWAC off.

+### Method 2: using `SSDT-AWAC2ARTC` (new)
+**Applicable to**: Systems with an active AWAC Clock using SMBIOS iMac19,x and/or iMac20,x

+This SSDT actually makes use of AWAC and connects it to the ARTC (Apple Realtime Clock).
+So if AWAC is active in your DSDT (and RTC is disabled), you can use this.
+Although the PCI Paths used in the file should work universally, better check if they work for you by comparing it with the location of `AWAC` in your `DSDT`.

-### Method 2: using `SSDT-AWAC-DISABLE` (official)
+### Method 3: using `SSDT-AWAC-DISABLE` (official)
-This is the same method SSDTTime uses.
+You can also use `SSDT-AWAC-DISABLE.aml` included in the "AcpiSamples" folder of the OpenCore Package.
+This uses the same method as SSDTTime.
 It will disable AWAC but leaves RTC enabled for the case shown above.
 This is the code sippet:
-You can also use `SSDT-AWAC-DISABLE.aml` included in the "AcpiSamples" folder of the OpenCore Package:

 ```swift
 External (STAS, IntObj)